WELCOME TO ST. CUTHBERT AND ST. AIDAN’S WEBSITE.

 There is a prayer for each day in the ‘Upcoming Events’.

-On Tuesdays the Community Café is in the Wells-Smith Room on the second floor from 9.15am to 12.30pm.
+On Tuesdays the Community Café is in the Wells-Smith Room on the second floor from 9 - 12.30pm.